8:47am PT by Rick Porter

 The limited series has also added Jovan Adepo (When They See Us, The Leftovers), Owen Teague (It), Brad William Henke (Orange Is the New Black) and Daniel Sunjata (Rescue Me).
 They join the previously cast James Marsden, Amber Heard, Odessa Young and Henry Zaga.

 Alexander Skarsgard will play the primary villain in the series, Randall Flagg, and Nat Wolff, Eion Bailey, Katherine McNamara and Hamish Linklater have signed on as well.
+Heather Graham and Greg Kinnear are the latest additions to the cast.

 The Stand is set in a world decimated by plague and locked in an elemental struggle between good and evil.
 The fate of mankind rests on the frail shoulders of 108-year-old Mother Abagail and a handful of survivors whose worst nightmares are embodied in a man with a lethal smile and unspeakable powers: Randall Flagg, the Dark Man.